How much will my kitchen cost?

 We always recommend that you purchase end panels and plinths in the same finish as your door, however, we do appreciate that often our customers are working to a budget and as such we also offer co-ordinating plinths and panels in carcase material that can help you achieve a great look at a significantly reduced cost.

-Everybody aspires to having good design features in their kitchen, such as curved cabinets, pilasters, dresser cabinets or even a chimney mantle and we would certainly recommend this.
-However, whilst such design elements can make for a fantastic focal point for your kitchen they can also add significant cost to too.
+Everybody aspires to having good design features in their kitchen, such as curved cabinets, pilasters (shown in the image above), dresser cabinets or even a chimney mantle and we would certainly recommend this.
+However, whilst such design elements can make for a fantastic focal point for your kitchen they can also add significant costs to it.

 If you are working to a budget, carefully consider how many features you really need to include and remember that over use of a particular feature can give a kitchen a cluttered or dis-jointed look.
 A little thought in this area will not only save you money but will also give you a more aesthetically pleasing and workable kitchen.